 Full-time CPT: Employment for more than 20 hours per week is considered full-time.
 Please be aware that 12 months or more of full-time CPT will invalidate eligibility for Optional Practical Training (OPT).
 During the academic year (fall and spring semesters), students must be simultaneously enrolled full-time in order to maintain lawful F-1 status.

 CPT is processed and authorized semester by semester.
-Contact the International Center, Missouri Hall 232, for specific guidelines regarding CPT requests or to receive a copy of the college’s CPT policy.
+Contact International Student Services, Missouri Hall 232, for specific guidelines regarding CPT requests or to receive a copy of the college’s CPT policy.

 Optional Practical Training

 Optional Practical Training (OPT) is defined in the Federal Regulations as temporary employment directly related to a student’s field of study.
 During OPT, a student remains in F-1 status.
 The end result of the OPT request process is an Employment Authorization Document (EAD) issued by United States Citizenship and Immigrations Services (USCIS).

 To be eligible for OPT, students must meet the following criteria:

 - Full-time enrollment for one academic year prior to requesting OPT authorization